 - 5.1 The project will directly benefit the following aspects of the Police, Crime and Community Safety Plan, which came into action at the end of March 2022: - a.
-Pillar 3: Tackling Crime - Promote a co-ordinated county wide response to Violence Against Women and Girls (VAWG) to tackle high harm behaviours/criminality with a focus on domestic abuse, rape and serious sexual offences.
+Pillar 3: Tackling Crime - Promote a co-ordinated county wide response to Violence Against Women and Girls (VAWG) to tackle high harm behaviours/criminality with a focus on domestic abuse, rape and serious sexual offences. - b.
+Pillar 4: Prevent Offending

-- b.
-Pillar 4: Prevent Offending - i.
+- i.
 Work in partnership to safeguard vulnerable adults and children. - ii.
 Strengthen early intervention and preventative approaches to crime in the county and reduce first time entrants into criminal justice. - c.
 Pillar 6: Safer and Stronger Communities - i.
 Working with partners and communities to prevent crime and harm. - ii.
 Promote crime prevention initiatives. - 5.2 Further, the programme directly contributes to the following long-term outcome from the Safer Norfolk Plan: - a.
 People feel safe from crime and anti-social behaviour in Norfolk. - b.
 Reduce overall levels of anti-social behaviour. - c.
 Reduce overall neighbourhood crimes levels. - d.
 Reducing the threat of criminal exploitation - e.
 Reduce overall victimisation, risk, harm, perpetration, and reoffending for: - i.
 Rape and sexual offences - ii.
 Domestic abuse - iii.
 Serious violence - 5.3 This intervention contributes to a range of national strategies, including: - a.
 Serious Violence Strategy - b.
 Beating Crime Plan - c.
 Anti-social Behaviour Action Plan - d.
 Tackling Violence Against Women and Girls Strategy - 6.
-Financial and other resource implications: - 6.1 To deliver the Targeted Youth Outreach Project, the OPCCN will grant fund Norfolk County Council £63,796.
-This will be made up of £20,913.33 in 2023/24 and £42,882.67 in 2024/25 from the Home Office funding allocated through the Serious Violence Duty. - 6.2 The Home Office has provided a multi-year grant agreement for the financial year 2022/23, 2023/24 and 2024/25.
-The Home Office have confirmed the funding allocation for the financial years 2022/23 and 2023/24, however funding remains indicative for 2024/25.
-Therefore, the OPCCN has confirmed with delivery partners that funding for 2024/25 is not guaranteed and that projects and monies committed is done so at their own risk.
-Should the funding from the Home Office for the Serious Violence Duty be reduced or removed, allocations to the project in 2024/25 will be reduced or removed.

-7. Carbon Emissions and Other Environmental Implications:
+Financial and other resource implications: - 6.1 To deliver the street first aid sessions, the OPCCN will grant fund Norfolk County Council's Targeted Youth Support Service £3,290.00 from the Home Office funding allocated to Norfolk through the Serious Violence Duty. - 7.
+Carbon Emissions and Other Environmental Implications: